 I thought it would be helpful for me to create a blogger resources page that includes the products and services I use daily for my diy blog.

 Some of the links below are affiliate links, and at no additional cost to you, I will earn a commission if you decide to make a purchase.
-I only recommend companies I have experience with and like.
-You can always go directly to these company websites if you do not want me to earn a commission for recommending :-).
+I only recommend companies I have experience with and like in a big way.
 I'm always here if you have any questions!

 Bluehost Bluehost is one of the best places to host your website when you are getting started.
 You can get a domain name for free when signing up, and they make it especially simple if you have a Wordpress site.
 When you first hear the word hosting, it might sign like a foreign language.
 So I created a step-by-step How To Start A DIY Blog page with screenshots and all for setting up your blog.